 Disclosure: This post is sponsored by Let’s Play, an initiative by Dr Pepper Snapple Group that provides kids and families with the tools, places and inspiration to make active play a daily priority by building and improving playgrounds and donating sports equipment to groups in need.
 Although I received compensation for this post, all opinions are my own.

 What does PLAY mean to you?
 I can tell you, to me and my boys play means basketball.
 Play means baseball.
 Play means climbing and running.
 Play means friendship.
 Play means communication.
 Play means teamwork.
 Play means health.
 Play means fun.
 Play means laughing.
 Play means learning.
 Play means practicing.
 Play is EVERYTHING.
+At a young age pretend playing that can be a good way for children to learn, socialize and development.
+It’s actually a healthy part of a child’s development.
+Pretend play can morph and grow into more active play as they get older.

 Play can happen anywhere but what if your school, town or community didn’t have clean, safe and inspiring places to play?
 What if you could change that for your community or one in need?
 What if you could help change that with your kids by your side actually making a difference?